seir-flex/unit-2-lab-express-mongo-giphy/readme.md

 If these are named differently, you will have to change the frontend!

-You should also set up a seed file to load some default gifs into your database.
-We recommend using the Giphy site to get gifs.
-Use the full URL that has the `.gif` file extension (e.g.
+A seed file has been provided with a few gifs to load into your database.
+But feel free to use the Giphy site to get additional gifs.
+Be sure to use the full URL that has the`.gif` file extension (e.g.
 "https://media.giphy.com/media/3o6ozBUuLfzTCngAFi/giphy.gif").

 ### Tips for Getting Started